 Roka highly recommends Open Polytechnic as an option to those looking to study online.

-Roka has found the Open Polytechnic resources and support “incredible”.
+Roka found the Open Polytechnic resources and support “incredible”.

 “Open Polytechnic has a lot of support available if you need it, and this helps aid in success for learners,” she says.

-“I feel confident that I have been set up with the right foundations to help prepare me to enter the social work profession.”
+“I feel confident that I was set up with the right foundations to help prepare me for the social work profession.”